 Identify The 3PL Order Fulfillment Services Required

 What are your objectives for using a 3PL company?
-Is it to lower cost to ship orders?
+Is it to lower the cost to ship orders?
 Or stabilize cost per order as the business grows?
 Is it to delay or avoid expanding fulfillment facilities or warehouse space?
 Is it to reduce the shipping in-transit times to your customers and shipping costs?
 Is it to avoid or delay spending capital on new Warehouse Management Systems (WMS), warehouse technology, and automation?

 It’s important to clearly state the project objective when writing your Request for Proposal (RFP) for 3PL supply chain solutions and logistics services.